-- Keep trying to book through the NHS website or by calling 119
+Book through the NHS website or by calling 119.

 Test and Trace mobile phone app

 The app provides advice and outlines actions you need to take around self-isolating or getting a test.
 It also informs users if the local area becomes high risk.
-All leisure, hospitality, sports and faith venues that the public visit will need to display their own QR code poster so customers can check in quickly and easily.
+Many venues will need to display their own QR code poster so customers can check in quickly and easily.

 Download now from:

 Find out more: https://covid19.nhs.uk

 A video with BSL sign language which explains the app is available here